mattnield/kontent-custom-element-samples/README.md

 ### 3rd Party API Integration <a name="3rd-party-api"></a>

-Show a simple case of an external API beng used to provide data to the custom element.
-This example uses the Open Breweries API to provide a list of breweries in Alask (why not?).
+Show a simple case of an external API being used to provide data to the custom element.

+This example uses the Open Breweries API to provide a list of breweries in Alaska (why not?).
 The user can select a brewery from the list and the custom element will store the brewery details.

+When you're looking at integrations, it's considered best practice to protect any sensitive data.
+There is some information about this on the Kontent.ai documentation site: [Protect sensitive data in custom elements](https://kontent.ai/learn/tutorials/develop-apps/integrate/sensitive-data-in-custom-elements/)